johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-07-07-output-connection-strings-and-keys-from-azure-bicep.md

 output blobContainerName string = blobContainerName
 ```

+If you just wanted to know how to acquire connection strings from Bicep then you can stop now; we're done!
+But if you're curious on how the Bicep might connect to ~~the shoulder~~ Azure Pipelines...
+Read on.

 ## From Bicep to Azure Pipelines

 If we put together our snippets above into a single Bicep file it would look like this: